bc24-miage-dev/BC24-API/README.md

 ### Running with Docker

 If you prefer to use Docker for development or deployment, follow these steps to build and run your application inside a Docker container.

-    a.
-Build the Docker image:
+1. Build the Docker image:

     ```bash
     docker build -t bc24-api .
     ```

     This command builds a Docker image named `bc24-api` from the Dockerfile in the current directory.

-    b.
-Run the Docker container:
+2. Run the Docker container:

     ```bash
     docker run -d --name bc24-api-container -p 8000:8000 bc24-api